SAP-archive/kubernetes-deployment-orchestrator/doc/user_guide.md

 Therefore, you need to override the `apply` method.

 All user credentials created inside a `Chart.star` file are automatically applied to kubernetes.
-If you run `shalm template`, the content of the username and password is undefined.
+If you run `kdo template`, the content of the username and password is undefined.

 ```python
 def init(self):